Frequently Asked Questions

 How Did Noodle Get Its Name?

 Your noodle is your brain, and to noodle on something means to “improvise, experiment, or think creatively” (Collins Dictionary).
 Our favorite reference to the word is in this New York Times book review.
+It's also more joyful and easygoing than most words about brains and thinking.

 Are You Hiring?